 Postgraduate Loans in Northern Ireland 2020

-Doing a postgraduate course like a master's degree is a great way to enhance your knowledge on a subject you're passionate about, and it'll look great on your CV.
+Doing a postgraduate course like a master's degree is a great way to enhance your knowledge on a subject you're passionate about, and it looks great on your CV.

-But there's no denying that in Northern Ireland, the Student Finance package for postgraduate degrees is not as generous as undergraduate support.
+But, there's no denying that in Northern Ireland, the Student Finance package for postgraduate degrees isn't quite as generous as undergraduate support.

-While you can expect a chunk of money to help cover your tuition fees, you won't get anything for your living costs – and you'll have to meet the specific eligibility criteria to get anything at all.
+While you can expect a chunk of money to help cover your tuition fees, you won't get anything for your living costs – and you'll need to meet the specific eligibility criteria to get anything at all.
 Here, we'll go through it all step-by-step so you know exactly what funding you can, and can't, receive.

 Eligibility for Northern Ireland postgraduate finance